FAQ:Recording - Troubleshooting

 - There will probably be an Enhancements tab where you can disable all or selected "Sound Effects" - if needs be, also look in the Levels or Custom tabs

-- If you need to change environment settings, click the Playback tab in the main window of "Sound", right-click over , choose then click the Enhancements tab.
+- You may also need to change or disable environment settings.
+To check settings, click the Playback tab in the main window of "Sound", right-click over , choose then click the Enhancements tab.

 If there are no settings to change, or on older versions of Windows, go to the "Sound" or similar section of the Windows Control Panel and look for a custom control panel for your sound device.

 - Choose the "Input" tab and ensure that "Use ambient noise reduction" is unchecked.
 You may have to select the built-in internal microphone to make this checkbox visible.
 If checked, it may apply effects to external microphones as well as the internal microphone.

 Unwanted fading or poor quality can sometimes be caused by inappropriate or outdated sound device drivers.
 For help, see our Wiki page Updating Sound Device Drivers.

 Why is my new track out of sync with the previous ones, or sounds crackly or at wrong pitch?